Skip to main content

 A credit union’s field of membership is the legal definition of who is eligible to join.
 Credit unions often want to expand their fields of membership to include additional potential members.
 Federal credit unions operate under one of three kinds of charters: single common bond, multiple common bond, or community.
 The type of charter under which a credit union operates determines what groups or geographic areas it may serve.

-A federally chartered credit union must receive approval from the National Credit Union Administration prior to making changes in its field-of-membership.
-Chapter II of the NCUA’s Chartering and Field of Membership Manual (You will be leaving NCUA.gov and accessing a non-NCUA website.
-We encourage you to read the NCUA's exit link policies. (opens new page).) has complete details about fields of membership and the process for amending them.
+A federally chartered credit union must receive approval from the National Credit Union Administration prior to making changes in its field of membership.
+Chapter 2 of the NCUA’s Chartering and Field of Membership Manual has complete details about fields of membership and the process for amending them.

-• Merged (or purchase and assumption) credit union’s field of membership meeting the NCUA’s requirements.
+• Merged with (or purchase and assumption of) a credit union’s field of membership meeting the NCUA’s requirements.

 How Can We Expand?

-If you are a multiple-common-bond, federally-chartered credit union and you want to add groups of 2,999 members or fewer, the preferred method of request and expansion is our Consumer Access Process and Reporting Information System (CAPRIS) https://capris.ncua.gov, which has replaced the old Field of Membership Internet Application.
+If you are a multiple-common-bond, federally chartered credit union and you want to add occupational or associational groups, regardless of their size, the preferred method of request and expansion is our Consumer Access Process and Reporting Information System (CAPRIS) https://capris.ncua.gov.

 If you get an approval from the CAPRIS system you can start serving that group immediately, pending your board’s resolution.